dagraham/tklr-dgraham/README.md

     The "&r X: Y" entries set "X" as the label for the task and the task labeled "Y" as a prerequisite.
 E.g., "&r 3: 2" establishes "3" as the label for assemble and "2" (cut pieces) as a prerequisite.
 The "&e _extent_" entries give estimates of the times required to complete the various tasks.

-- A _goal_ (!), interval training 3 times per week starting Monday.
+- A _goal_ (!), interval training 3 times each week starting on Monday, December 1, 2025.

-        ! interval training @s mon @o 3/w
+        ! interval training @s 2025-12-01 @o 3/w

-    At 8am on Wednesay with 4d16h remaining in the week and 1 of the 3 instances completed, this goal would be displayed in Goal View as
+    At 8am on Wednesday, December 3 with 4d16h remaining in the week and 1 of the 3 instances completed, this goal would be displayed in Goal View as
     ```
       !
 1 2/3 4d16h interval training
     ```